Free Image Compressor Online

 Related routes and tools

-When is image compressor online better than a generic editor?
+When is free image compressor online better than a generic editor?

 What should I validate before relying on compress output?